Decomposing Global Feature Effects Based on Feature Interactions: Real-World Applications

-We first apply PINT with PD to define our subset $S$ for GADGET.
-To that end, we choose $s = 200$ and $\alpha = 0.05$ and approximate the null distribution using the procedure described in Section \ref{sec:interact_pimp}.
-All five features are significant w.r.t. the chosen significance level, and thus we choose $S = Z = \{age, crime, ethnicity, gender, priors\_count\}$ for GADGET.
-We apply GADGET with a maximum depth of $3$ and $\gamma = 0.15$.
 The effect plots for the four resulting regions are shown in Figure \ref{fig:compas_region}.
 GADGET performed the first split according to age and the splits on the second depth according to the number of prior crimes.
-The total interaction-related heterogeneity reduction is $R^2_{Tot} = 0.86$.
-The highest heterogeneity reduction is given by age and number of prior crimes, which interact the most (see Figure \ref{fig:compas_region}).
-For defendants around 20 years old, the predicted risk is generally very high.
-However, for defendants with a small number of prior crimes, the predicted risk decreases very quickly with increasing age, reaching a low risk and remaining so for people older than 32.
+The total reduction in interaction-related heterogeneity is $R^2_{Tot} = 0.86$.
+The highest reduction in heterogeneity is given by age and the number of prior crimes, which interact the most (see Figure \ref{fig:compas_region}).
+For defendants around 20 years of age, the predicted risk tends to be high.
+However, for defendants with a small number of prior crimes, the predicted risk decreases very quickly with increasing age, reaching a low risk and remaining so for people older than 32 years.
 In contrast, for defendants with more than four prior crimes, the predicted risk decreases only slowly with increasing age.
-The regional feature effects of the number of prior crimes show that the interaction-related heterogeneity is small for the subgroup of younger people, while some heterogeneity still remains for defendants older than 32.
-Additionally, the interaction-related heterogeneity of the three binary features (ethnicity, gender, and crime severity) was reduced, indicating an interaction between each of them and age as well as the number of prior crimes.
-While the effect on the predicted risk only differs slightly between the categories of the three binary features for older defendants with a lower number of prior crimes and for younger defendants with a high number of prior crimes, greater differences were observed for the other two subgroups.
-The overall difference in predicted risk for the two inadmissible features of ethnicity and gender seems to be especially high for people older than 32 with a higher number of prior crimes as well as for people younger than 32 with a lower number of prior crimes.
+The regional feature effects of the number of prior crimes show that the interaction-related heterogeneity is small for the subgroup of younger people, while some heterogeneity still remains for defendants older than 32 years of age.
+Furthermore, the interaction-related heterogeneity of the three binary features (ethnicity, gender, and severity of crime) was reduced, indicating an interaction between each of them and age as well as the number of prior crimes.
+Although the effect on the predicted risk only differs slightly between the categories of the three binary features for older defendants with a lower number of prior crimes and for younger defendants with a high number of prior crimes, greater differences were observed for the other two subgroups.
+The overall difference in predicted risk for the two inadmissible features of ethnicity and gender seems to be especially high for people over 32 years with a higher number of prior crimes, as well as for people younger than 32 with a lower number of prior crimes.
+These differences in the predicted risk between subgroups of defendants might be due to a potentially learned bias regarding the ethnicity and gender of the defendant and thus potentially resulting in a more severe predicted risk of recidivism for some defendants than for others.